Resilience: A new buzzword? Discussing the differences between risk and resilience improvement studies.

 These points having been clarified, the first question still remains open: what distinguishes a risk mitigation study from a resilience improvement study?

 In Riskope’s (www.riskope.com) daily practice studies, for example on logistic nodes (critical infrastructure) such as mineral ore ports, risk studies consistently turn in the direction of resilience because, if a disaster strikes the node, it is essential to ensure operations continuity with alternative solutions/routes.
 We would even say that a good Risk Management approach must necessarily lead to solutions aimed at increasing resilience to avoid massive and too costly insurance contracts.
-Incidentally, if an industry is hit by disaster, and is unable to react, thus displaying insufficient resilience, it will have its image severely tarnished, perhaps forever!
+Incidentally, if a disaster hits an industry which is unable to react, thus displaying insufficient resilience, the image of that industry is severely tarnished, perhaps forever!

-This view is also supported by other professional groups / researchers, such as, for example, http://www.cmcc.it/research/research-projects/concluded-projects/freeman , T. Mitchell and K. Harris, Resilience: A risk management approach, ODI Background Notes, January 2012; S. McManus et Al., Resilience Management, A Framework for Assessing and Improving the Resilience of Organisations, Resilient Organizations, New Zealand, Research Report 2007/01.
+This view is also supported by other professional groups and researchers.
+For example, http://www.cmcc.it/research/research-projects/concluded-projects/freeman , T. Mitchell and K. Harris, Resilience: A risk management approach, ODI Background Notes, January 2012; S. McManus et Al., Resilience Management, A Framework for Assessing and Improving the Resilience of Organisations, Resilient Organizations, New Zealand, Research Report 2007/01.

 At this point let us note that none of the elements listed above (Business Resumption/ Continuity Plans, Recovery Plans, Disaster Management, etc..) has the power to change the cost of the immediate consequences of an event, but may strongly influence the duration to recovery, which causes a reduction of -C-.
 Note also that none of the above alters the value of -p-, whatever it might be.